aweary/react-copy-write/README.md

 )
 ```

 Now the Consumer will re-render if any of the selectors return a new value.
-You might be wondering, why not map the results of the `selector` array to arguments in the render callback?

 ## Updating State

-The render callback you pass as a child to Consumer components take a second argument; an `update` function that lets you mutate a _draft_ of the current state, processed by [Immer](https://github.com/mweststrate/immer) as an immutable state update.
+The render callback you pass as a child to Consumer components take a second argument; a `mutate` function that lets you mutate a _draft_ of the current state, processed by [Immer](https://github.com/mweststrate/immer) as an immutable state update.
 If you're wondering how you can get immutable state by mutating state, go check out the Immer repo's README.

 Let's start implementing that `Post` component we've been using: